cavcer/ROS-2-Gazebo-ArduPilot-SITL-Complete-Setup-Guide/README.md

 cd ~/ros2_ws
 colcon build --packages-up-to ardupilot_dds_tests --cmake-args -DBUILD_TESTING=ON
 ```
 If you'd like to test your installation, run (note: This might take a while.
-If it takes too long, don’t wait—just continue with the installation and move on to the next steps:
+If it takes too long (We think this issue is related to your computer rather than the installation.), don’t wait—just continue with the installation and move on to the next steps:
 ```bash
 source ./install/setup.bash
 MAKEFLAGS="-j 1"  colcon test --packages-select ardupilot_dds_tests